 We understand that this can be somewhat of a "gray area" that could be difficult to interpret.
 We encourage you to err on the side of caution.
 If you have a proposed use that you believe to fall under the "Fair Use" provision, please contact AREMA Headquarters with the full details, and we will be happy to make a determination for you based on the specific facts of your case.

 Individual owners of an AREMA publication are of course, permitted to use that material in the course of their work.
 The specific use would not normally be an issue.
 It is the unauthorized reproduction and distribution that is the issue.
 For example, an AREMA member who serves as an expert witness in a legal matter certainly has the right to use his/her Manual material in the development and execution of his testimony.
 However, providing copies of the AREMA material for the jury and/or other parties (other than the exhibit used for case records) would be a violation.

-Although all of the above has referred to print publications, all of these restrictions and provisions also apply to the thumb drive versions or downloadable versions of our Manuals.
-Sharing or network use of the single-user thumb drive is prohibited.
-Multi-Use (LAN) or Corporate Licenses are available for specific publications if you wish to use the thumb drive for more than one person.
+Although all of the above has referred to print publications, all of these restrictions and provisions also apply to electronic/downloadable versions of our Manuals.
+Corporate Licenses are available for specific publications if you wish to use them for more than one person.
 Please contact AREMA Headquarters for pricing and details.

 Posting AREMA Material on your website for viewing by in-house or third-party users is a violation.

 All AREMA publications are protected by US and International copyright laws.
 If you become aware of a violation, we would appreciate it if you would bring it to our attention so that appropriate action can be taken to ensure that all interests are protected.

 AREMA publications are a major asset of AREMA.
 Purchasing AREMA materials does not carry with it any rights or permission to reproduce, copy, store electronically or further distribute in any way.